Foreign policy of the first Trump administration: Egypt

-During the 2016 campaign, Trump described the President of Egypt, Abdel Fattah el-Sisi, as a "fantastic guy", praising his handling of various political events in Egypt, such as a massive uprising in late June 2013 in Egypt against former President Mohamed Morsi, which was followed by Morsi being removed from office by el-Sisi on July 3, 2013.
+During the 2016 campaign, Trump described the president of Egypt, Abdel Fattah el-Sisi, as a "fantastic guy", praising his handling of various political events in Egypt, such as a massive uprising in late June 2013 in Egypt against former president Mohamed Morsi, which was followed by Morsi being removed from office by el-Sisi on July 3, 2013.
 Trump said that there was a "good feeling between [them]".

 In April 2017, Trump welcomed el-Sisi to the White House, saying "We are very much behind President Sisi – he has done a fantastic job in a very difficult situation" and assuring el-Sisi that "you have a great ally in the US and in me."
 In contrast, Sisi was never invited to the White House during the Obama administration, which criticized post-Morsi authorities in Egypt, as well as Egypt's human rights record.

 Iran

 During the first Trump administration, U.S.–Iran relations deteriorated sharply as Trump abandoned Obama's engagement strategy.
-The U.S. withdrew from the nuclear deal (JCPOA), reimposed sanctions, and launched a maximum pressure campaign that imposed over 1,500 sanctions and severely damaged Iran's economy.
+The U.S. withdrew from the Iran nuclear deal (JCPOA), reimposed sanctions, and launched a maximum pressure campaign that imposed over 1,500 sanctions and severely damaged Iran's economy.
 In response, Iran escalated uranium enrichment and ruled out talks.
 Tensions rose through 2019 with oil tanker attacks, a downed U.S. drone, and cyber retaliation.
 The crisis peaked in early 2020 after the U.S. killed Iranian General Qasem Soleimani, prompting Iranian missile strikes.
 Relations remained hostile through the end of Trump's term.